Course Withdrawals - Upperclass Students

 The advisor will advise the student of the consequences of withdrawing before authorizing a withdrawal.
 Withdrawals are recorded on the student's transcript as "withdrawal" or "W." If student work has been submitted for grading or the student failed to submit work by the deadline (including any extension), the advisor may authorize the withdrawal if there is a showing of exceptional circumstances.
 While this determination should be made on a case-by-case basis, the faculty does not expect these withdrawals to be authorized unless it would be unreasonable to have the student complete the course under the circumstances presented.

-In order to withdraw from an upperlevel* course, you must download this form and schedule an appointment to meet with an Academic Advisor (see links below).
-The form should be completed (including obtaining any professor or other required permissions, if applicable) and submitted to the Advisor prior to the meeting.
+Students who wish to withdraw from a course after the add/drop period has passed must complete the Course Withdrawal Request Form provided below.
+The form should be completed (including obtaining any required signatures, if applicable) and submitted to the advisor prior to the meeting.
 The form must be submitted to the Office of the Registrar no later than the last day of class for the course in which you are requesting the withdrawal, so please plan accordingly.
-If you attempt to schedule an appointment with an Advisor at the very last minute, there is a risk that you will be unable to meet with the Advisor and withdraw from the course.
+If you attempt to schedule an appointment with an Advisor at the last minute, there is a risk that you will be unable to meet with the advisor and withdraw from the course.
 Students who do not receive approval by the last day of class are expected to complete all course requirements.

 *This form applies only to upperlevel course withdraw requests.
 J.D. students who are considering withdrawing from a first-year course (including those taken during the upperclass years by part-time students) must contact the Dean of Students at 202-662-4066.